-- 1. Significant accounting policies: - (a) Basis of presentation:
+1. Significant accounting policies:

+(a) Basis of presentation:

-As permitted by The Financial Services Commission of Ontario ("FSCO") under Section 76 of the Regulation 909 to the Pension Benefits Act (Ontario), the Plan has prepared fund financial statements in accordance with Canadian accounting standards for pension plans as outlined under CPA Canada Handbook Section 4600 excluding pension obligations and any resulting surplus or deficit.
+The Financial Services Regulatory Authority of Ontario ("FSRA") replaced The Financial Services Commission of Ontario ("FSCO") effective June 2019.
+As permitted by FSRA under Section 76 of the Regulations to the Pension Benefits Act (Ontario), the Plan has prepared fund financial statements in accordance with Canadian accounting standards for pension plans as outlined under CPA Canada Handbook Section 4600, excluding pension obligations and any resulting surplus or deficit.

 In selecting or changing accounting policies that do not relate to its investment portfolio or pension obligations, Section 4600 requires the Plan to comply (on a consistent basis) with either International Financial Reporting Standards (IFRS) - Part I of CPA Canada Handbook - Accounting or Canadian Accounting Standards for Private Enterprises - Part II of CPA Canada Handbook - Accounting.
-The plan has chosen to comply on a consistent basis with IFRS.
+The Plan has chosen to comply on a consistent basis with IFRS.

-These fund financial statements have been prepared to assist the Administrator of The Contributory Pension Plan for Salaried Employees of McMaster University including McMaster Divinity College in meeting the requirements of the Financial Services Commission of Ontario.
+These fund financial statements have been prepared to assist the Administrator of the Plan in meeting the requirements of the Financial Services Regulatory Authority of Ontario.
 As a result, these fund financial statements may not be suitable for another purpose.

 These fund financial statements of the Plan do not purport to show the adequacy of the Plan's assets to meet its pension obligation.
-Such an assessment requires additional information, such as the Plan's actuarial reports and information about McMaster University including McMaster Divinity College's financial health.
+Such an assessment requires additional information, such as the Plan's actuarial reports and information about McMaster University including McMaster Divinity College 2000's financial health.